maarten-pennings/Lego-Mindstorms/ms4/importfromslot/readme.md

 ![m2](m2.jpg)

-This module publishes the function `f2()` that we need in the main program.
+This module publishes the function `f2()` that we will use in the main program.

 ### Main program slot1module

-The main program is very similar.
+The main program is very similar to the library.
 In this case, save as `slot1module` and run it from **slot 1** (does not really matter, as long as it is not slot 2).

 Here is the [py source](slot1module.py) or [lms source](slot1module.lms).